cfpb/source-code-policy/practice.md

 create-18f-repo new-project-name
 ```

-It's also recommended to copy and paste [this paragraph for the end of your README](https://github.com/18F/open-source-policy/blob/master/README.md#public-domain) that sums up what's going on.
+Even if you don't create a repo, it's recommended to use [this README.md template](README_TEMPLATE.md) that sums up what's going on.

 ### Accepting contributions from the public